 Do you need someone to explain reading levels to you in plain English?

-For example, how do you determine your child’s reading level and what they mean in school?
+For example, how do you determine your children’s reading level and what they mean in school?

 Some systems assign grades based on numbers, while others provide grades based on letters and scores.
 It’s no surprise that it’s perplexing.

 This was a problem for me as well.
 I intended to buy easy-to-read books for my kids, but I didn’t know what the levels represented or how to pick a book based on them.
 I’ve finally broken the code after a lot of research and trial and error (s).

 I’m here to answer any of your questions so you may feel secure in your knowledge of your children’s reading ability and continue to assist them in becoming better readers.

 By the time you’ve finished reading this, you’ll know:

 - What is levelled reading and why is it useful?

 - The four most common reading level schemes

 - How to determine your children’s reading abilities